tractr/boilerplate-slim-php/README.md

 Then you need to generate code from your Hapify project using `hpf generate`.

+If you want to see an example of a generated boilerplate, you can download [this one](https://hpf-files-production-u67438.s3.amazonaws.com/examples/slim_php_tractr.zip).

 ⚠️ **Important**: For development purpose, generated files are ignored in the `.gitignore`.
 You should edit this file and remove the last lines before committing.

 ### 3. Run the API